 Huddle spaces and smaller meeting rooms often host vendors, consultants, and other outside visitors where ideas need to flow quickly to keep the collaboration processes flowing.
 So which of these two wireless systems are easier for visitors to use with their notebook computers and mobile devices?

-For a visitor to access Apple TV, they must be using an Apple product such as a MacBook or iPad.
+For a visitor to use conference room display with Apple TV, they must be using an Apple product such as a MacBook or iPad.
 If your visitors are using Window’s notebooks or other devices such as Chromebooks, the system may not run over Apple TV unless they purchase a third party program such as AirParrot.

 For visitors with Apple products such as a MacBook, the user will need to login to the same network as the Apple TV.
 Once logged in, the visitor can begin presenting by selecting the AirPlay button on their notebook, and mirroring his screen to the Apple TV or other devices.

-For a visitor to use an InstaShow in a huddle space or meeting room, the visitor simply plugs in an InstaShow transmitter button to their notebook using the HDMI or a USB-C connector.
+To do screen mirroring to TV or projector with InstaShow, the visitor simply needs to plug in an InstaShow transmitter button to their notebook using the HDMI or a USB-C connector.
 No software is needed to be installed on the visitor’s notebook.
 To switch presenters, the new presenter simply pushes their button to take over the screen.

 The InstaShow S also makes it easy for visitors to connect to the display without using a button using Apple's AirPlay if they have a Macbook or iPad, or via Miracast if they have a Windows notebook or tablet.